-* This is the first time being able to do pull-ups again in over half a year since I hurt my shoulder.
-This weight felt a little heavy so I am going to start back down at 2.5 lbs and work my way back up slowly so that I can allow myself to stretch at the bottom part of the movement.
-My should injury limited my range of motion and I haven’t allowed myself to stretch the lats in the bottom portion of the chin-up either.
+* This is the first time being able to do pull-ups again in over half a year since I hurt my shoulder and instead have been doing chin-ups.
+The weight felt a little heavy so I am going to drop down in weight and work my way back up slowly so I can allow myself to fully stretch at the bottom part of the movement.
+My should injury limited my range of motion and I haven’t allowed myself to fully stretch the lats in the bottom portion of the pull-up or the chin-up.

 If you want to add weight to your chin-up don’t worry about doing high reps.